 The Khulo Valley is an unspoilt valley that offers endless opportunities for heliskiing in winter.
-From the peaks, passing over open meadows and going by alpine huts, we delve into the forests of Adjara.
-The Khulo Valley has first class tree runs and will offer you an amazing experience.
+From the peaks, passing over open terrain and going by alpine huts, we dive into the forests of Adjara.
+The Khulo Valley is a first class heliski area and will offer you an amazing experience.

 An Unspoilt and Exclusive Eldorado for Heliskiing

 For a few years now, we have been visiting the very snowy region of Goderdzi Pass, on the edge of Europe.
 After a scouting in 2017, we were in this wonderful mountain world for the first time in 2018 in the helicopter.
 We are absolutely thrilled that we were able to make over 90 first descents in some of the best powder together with our groups.
 We can also confirm that it really does snow up to 20 metres in this region in winter.
 Low-pressure areas form over the Black Sea, delivering huge amounts fresh snow to the first mountain ranges of the Lesser Caucasus.

 The highest peaks here reach around 3000 metres.
 Some of the best skiing terrain in a completely untouched mountainous landscape awaits you.
 The mountains are generally already covered in deep snow by the beginning of November and an added bonus is the solid snow cover, due to the favourable climate conditions.
 You will be surprised with the diversity that this magnificent region on edge of Europe has to offer.

 10 Good Reasons to Heliski with us in Khulo Valley

 - Only a four hour flight from central Europe – no jetlag

 - Austrian helicopter company with pilots from the Alps